 Who We Are

-The Challenger season spans from early April to mid-June.
+The Challenger season spans from late March to mid-June.
 Our volunteers spend several hours on the field each Sunday.
 In addition to directly assisting the players during games, they help with warm-ups, field preparation, and other jobs that facilitate the smooth progression of game day activities.
 Without the support, enthusiasm, and empathy of these special volunteers, the league would not be possible.